Skip to content

 Getting started with the Drug Discovery toolbox

 This document describes how to use the Drug Discovery toolbox to perform docking and run ABFE and RBFE runs on Deep Origin.
-Functionality for this is built around the Complex class, that can be imported using:

 Prerequisites